 Born on December 24, 1974, in Atlanta, Georgia, popular radio and television personality Ryan John Seacrest has also become a powerhouse behind the scenes as a producer of such reality TV hits as Keeping Up with the Kardashians.
-He developed the desire to become a radio disc jockey at an early age.
+He showed an interest in becoming a radio disc jockey at an early age.
 Seacrest listened to such DJs as Casey Kasem and Rick Dees growing up, studying and copying the way they talked during their shows.
 American Bandstand host Dick Clark was another important early influence.

 In the mid-1990s, Seacrest relocated to Los Angeles.
 There, he launched a popular afternoon radio show called Ryan Seacrest for the Ride Home, which lasted until 2004.
 In 2003, Seacrest started a syndicated program, On Air with Ryan Seacrest.
 The following year, he took over for one of his idols, Casey Kasem, as host of American Top 40.

 Despite becoming a television star and producer, Seacrest continues to be a presence in radio.
 He continues to host On Air with Ryan Seacrest and American Top 40, in addition to his more recent roles.

 After moving to Los Angeles, Seacrest started stepping in front of the cameras.
 He hosted Radical Outdoor Challenge on ESPN and the syndicated kids show Click in the 1990s.
 In 2002, Seacrest landed his first major television job with the national singing-competition show American Idol.
 He co-hosted the show with Brian Dunkleman in its first season, but he became the show's only host in all of the subsequent seasons.